-The Columbia River Water Use Plan Consultative Committee (WUP CC) identified that seasonal changes in the elevation of Arrow Lakes Reservoir have the potential to negatively affect the ability of key fish populations Kokanee (Oncorhynchus nerka), Bull Trout (Salvelinus confluentus), and Rainbow Trout (O. mykiss)) to access critical spawning habitats in the Arrow Lakes tributaries.
+The Columbia River Water Use Plan Consultative Committee (WUP CC) identified that seasonal changes in the elevation of Arrow Lakes Reservoir have the potential to negatively affect the ability of key fish populations of Kokanee (Oncorhynchus nerka), Bull Trout (Salvelinus confluentus), and Rainbow Trout (O. mykiss)) to access critical spawning habitats in the Arrow Lakes tributaries.
 The maximum allowable vertical fluctuation, between full pool and full drawdown, is 21.5 m.
 Based on hydrometric data from 1984 to 2008, the average seasonal change in reservoir elevation is about 12 meters (m).
+In the past 5 years of monitoring (2009-2013), the average seasonal change was 10.5 m.
+The greatest seasonal change monitored was in 2012, when a 13-m change from low water (427.5 m) to high water (440.5 m) occurred.
 These seasonal changes in reservoir level, in association with the topography of the tributary fans and stream flows, have the potential to restrict tributary access at times of the year when focal fish species are migrating.

-The main management objective of the Arrow Lakes Tributary Fish Migration Access Assessment and Monitoring Program (CLBMON-32) is to determine the extent of reservoir operational impacts on the upstream passage of Rainbow Trout, Kokanee, and Bull Trout.
-The goal of the project is to address the following three management questions (BC Hydro 2007b):
+The main management objective of the Arrow Lakes Tributary Fish Migration Access Assessment and Monitoring Program (CLBMON-32) was to determine the extent of reservoir operational impacts on the upstream passage of Rainbow Trout, Kokanee, and Bull Trout.
+The goal of the project was to address the following management questions (BC Hydro 2007b):

-1. Does the operation of the Arrow Lakes Reservoir block or reduce upstream migration of focal fish populations in tributary streams?

-2. Are there significant reservoir elevation thresholds below which spawner access is impacted?

-3. Do high stream flows in tributaries mitigate impacts of low reservoir elevations?
+- 1. Does the operation of the Arrow Lakes Reservoir block or reduce upstream migration of focal fish populations in tributary streams?
+Are there significant reservoir elevation thresholds below which spawner access is impacted? - 2.
+Do high stream flows in tributaries mitigate impacts of low reservoir elevations?

-During Year 1 of the CLBMON-32 program, we conducted a thorough grey literature and data review on Kokanee, Rainbow Trout, and Bull Trout distributions and life histories in the Arrow Reservoir and tributaries (Drieschner et al. 2008).
+During Year 1 of the CLBMON-32 program, Ecoscape conducted a thorough grey literature and data review on Kokanee, Rainbow Trout, and Bull Trout distributions and life histories in the Arrow Reservoir and tributaries (Drieschner et al. 2008).
 This Status of Knowledge report indicated that spawner access was generally not impeded by low reservoir levels in most tributaries.
 Instead, seasonally low stream flows were an identified concern to Kokanee access over the drawdown zone in the fall (Drieschner et al. 2008).